- Computer Classes/Online Tutorials

-The Computer Lab is designed to offer reinforcement and practice time for students in the library’s computer classes and is open to all those who need personalized help with computer programs such as e-mail, Microsoft Word, Microsoft Excel, and the Internet.
+Tech Hour designed to offer reinforcement and practice time for students in the Library’s computer classes and is open to all those who need personalized help with computer programs such as e-mail, MS Office, the Internet and mobile devices.
 A library staff member will be present to answer questions.
-Seating is limited to a first-come, first-serve basis.
-For more information, contact the Reference Desk at (626) 307-1368.
+Seating is limited to a first-come, first-served basis.

-Comprehensive collection of computer training tutorials, including videos, for Microsoft Office and more.
+GCFLearnFree.org offers a comprehensive collection of computer training tutorials, including videos for Microsoft Office and more.

-Free educational website features tutorials that teach older adults and other inexperienced technology users how to use the most popular and trusted websites and Internet apps.
+TechBoomers features free tutorials that teach older adults and other inexperienced technology users how to use the most popular and trusted websites and Internet apps.
 It currently offer over 60 free courses packed with video and article tutorials tailored for those with limited computer skills: written in easily-understood, non-technical language; providing context through real-world parallels.